Aviemore: Education

-Geography
+Geography and climate

 Aviemore lies on the B9152 (the "old" A9 road since the main road from Inverness to Perth was rebuilt further west in 1980).
 Aviemore railway station is on the Highland Main Line and Aviemore is also the southern terminus of the Strathspey Railway, a heritage railway.

-Climate

-Aviemore has an oceanic climate (Köppen: Cfb), bordering on a humid continental climate (Dfb) and a subpolar oceanic climate (Cfc) with cool temperatures and rainfall throughout the year.
-The highest temperature recorded was 32.2 C on 28 June 2018.
+Aviemore has an oceanic climate (Köppen: Cfb) with cool temperatures and rainfall throughout the year.
+The highest temperature recorded was 32.2 C on 12 July 2025.
 The lowest was in December 1995.